-If "disable access through hardware" is selected the evaluator shall perform the following test:
+If "disable access through hardware" is selected:

-The evaluator shall examine the TSS to determine the location of the JTAG ports on the TSF, to include the order of the ports (i.e., Data In, Data Out, Clock, etc.).
-The evaluator shall connect a packet analyzer to the JTAG ports.
-The evaluator shall query the JTAG port for its device ID and confirm that the device ID cannot be retrieved.
-If "control access by a signing key" is selected the evaluator shall perform the following test:
+The evaluator shall examine the TSS to determine the location of the JTAG ports on the TSF, to include the order of the ports (i.e. Data In, Data Out, Clock, etc.).

+If "control access by a signing key" is selected:

 The evaluator shall examine the TSS to determine how access to the JTAG is controlled by a signing key.
-The evaluator shall test with an application that is not approved to access the JTAG verifying that access cannot be achieved.
+The evaluator shall examine the TSS to determine when the JTAG can be accessed, i.e. what has the access to the signing key.